challomark/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ":" "\n" | wc -l counts the number of directories in the PATH. printenv lists environment variables. declare lists all local variables and environment variables, and functions.
+BEST="School" creates a new local variable.
+Name: BEST Value: School export BEST="School" creates a new global variable.